ria18405/Microtasks/Microtask0/README.md

 Installed pycharm on ubuntu 18.04.

-Try to open an existing proect or create a new project:
+Try to open an existing project or create a new project:

 ![Image description](https://github.com/ria18405/Microtasks/blob/master/Microtask0/pycharmsetup.png)